SR80-app/SR80-Manuals/user-manual.md

 If it's still a draft, the same Warranty pill shows up on the draft detail view.
 Flip it on there and it applies when you finalize.

 **Post-check-in toggling:** You can toggle the job-level Warranty pill any time after check-in as long as at least one item is still active.
 This is useful when the customer calls back after drop-off to confirm the job is under warranty, or when you discover the equipment's repair history during inspection.
-Once every item on the job is **Closed** or **Totaled**, the pill locks — this prevents accidentally flipping warranty on a wrapped-up job and skewing revenue reports.
+Once every item on the job is **Closed** or **Junk**, the pill locks — this prevents accidentally flipping warranty on a wrapped-up job and skewing revenue reports.
 If you need to correct warranty status on a fully-closed job, an admin can still do it by elevating admin access.

 **What the tech station can't do:** Tech Station devices don't see the job-level Warranty pill — warranty is a Front Counter / Admin concern.
 Techs can still see the WARRANTY badge on the card and the "Warranty Job" line in the header, but they can't change the status.